0 Items in Cart

 CREATING ABILITIES

-The brain develops through a "use it or lose it" process: connections that are frequently used are retained.
-Other connections that are not repeatedly used will be pruned or eliminated so the active connections can become stronger.
+Brain Development happens through a "use it or lose it" process: connections that are frequently used are retained; other connections that are not repeatedly used will be pruned or eliminated so the active connections can become stronger.
 Abilities are developed through this process.
 Opportunities to move, play and explore with real objects is the way strong connections and abilities are developed best.
 DVD’s and flashcards are not ideal ways to develop healthy brains.
-Physical activity, time spent outdoors, good nutrition, plenty of sleep, safe environments, regular routines, and predictable loving relationships all contribute to optimal brain growth.
+Physical activity, time spent outdoors, good nutrition, plenty of sleep, safe environments, regular routines, and predictable loving relationships all contribute to optimal brain growth and early brain development.

 LEARNING LANGUAGE